This article is part of a larger series on How to Do Payroll.

 The list of prohibited occupations includes manufacturing, mining, construction, warehousing, and anything involving heavy machinery.

-While the list of occupations opens up for minors under 18, they still cannot work in occupations involving:
+While the list of occupations opens up for children aged 16 and 17, they still cannot work in occupations involving:

 - Meat slaughtering or meatpacking